deathwatchgaming/Unity-BasicVehiclesControl_ForSyntyHeist/New_Input_System/Unity-6/README.md

 NOTE: This project was developed while / for using Unity 6

-NOTE: This currently still uses the Old Input System, so as such depending on what version of Unity you may be using it may be necessary to make sure such or both is enabled in project settings.
+NOTE: This uses the New Input System, so as such depending on what version of Unity you may be using it may be necessary to make sure such or both is enabled in project settings.

+Documentations NOTE: If there is any confusion with any documentation during setup in regards to "Input Actions", just note the following "Input Action Assets" found below:

+For player:

+Input Actions:

+Player Controls: PlayerControls (Input Action Asset)

+For vehicles:

+Input Actions:

+Car Controls: CarControls (Input Action Asset)

+Helicopter Controls: HelicopterControls (Input Action Asset)

 Vehicles Currently "Completed" & Included: